SamHastings1066/Squatify/README.md

 - 📅 **Detailed Workout History**: Keep an eye on your progress with a calendar-based workout history and detailed exercise metrics.
 - 💪 **Motivation & Progress**: Visualize your achievements and stay motivated.

 Squatify is a blend of user-centric design and robust functionality.
-Feel free to explore the code, raise issues, or contribute!
+Please get in contact if you wish to collaborate (: